Getting an ADHD Diagnosis can be overwhelming: there is no instruction manual handed to parents that tells us exactly how to help our child.

 Bonus!!!
 Explore the idea of an ADHD Diet

 Food can have such a profound effect on your kids overall quality of life, not to mention their behavior.
-There are many expert nutritionists out there to help you delve into this idea.
+If your child has been diagnosed with ADHD, there are many expert nutritionists out there to help you delve into this idea.
 (We love Shawna Hughes.)

 ADHD Diets are basically elimination diets that seek to avoid allergens that could be a big contributing factor to some of the ADHD behaviors your child exhibits.
 The food groups most often avoided are gluten, dairy, soy, and corn because they are common allergens which can cause inflammation and can make symptoms worse for ADHD kids.